-No matter if you’re looking for a job in Korea or your home country, of course you want to find the highest paying job you can get.
-And although teaching English in Korea is not bad money — even for entry-level teaching — there are very high paying teaching jobs in Korea that can be found if you know where to look.
-Most of the major chains will not be willing to pay you good money, but a select few boutique hagwons will be able to pay your bills, weekend trips to Tokyo and that soju addiction you picked up.
+No matter if you’re looking for a job in Korea or your home country, you most likely want to find the highest paying job you can get.
+And although teaching English in Korea is decent enough money for entry-level teachers, you can make even more money teaching English in Korea if you know where to look.
+Most of the major chains will not pay higher salaries, but boutique hagwons will pay enough to let you enjoy life with some savings at the end of every month.

 Where Can I Find These Jobs

-Easy… follow the money!
-For Seoul, where are all the rich kids?
-Gangnam.
-And for Gangnam, you want to go to Daechi-dong, the mecca of hagwons.
-There you will find boutique academies such as Chase Academy, Peai, and Hoyah Academy offering some of the highest paying jobs in Korea.
+Easy… Follow the money.
+In Seoul, that’s Gangnam, and in Gangnam, you’ll want to go to Daechi-dong, the mecca of hagwons (English acadamies).
+There you will find boutique academies such as Ian English, Chase Academy, Peai, and Hoyah Academy offering some of the highest paying jobs in Korea.
 Where else can you find these jobs?
-Apgujeong, Cheongdam, Samseong and Bundang are also some other areas you can go to earn this type of cash.
+Look in the affluent areas of Apgujeong, Cheongdam, Samseong and Bundang.

 Tip 2: These are not your typical conversation schools.
 See “What’s the Work Like?” below.